 - injecting the affected area with cortisone, a steroid that helps to reduce inflammation

 - resting the affected arm and wearing a sling to isolate arm motions

-- over-the-counter anti-inflammatory medications, such as ibuprofen and naproxen
+- over-the-counter (OTC) anti-inflammatory medications, like ibuprofen and naproxen

-According to the AAOS, no research indicates that timing of surgery affects outcomes (2011).
+According to the American Academy of Orthopaedic Surgeons, there’s no evidence that the timing of surgery affects outcomes.
 This means if you have a rotator cuff injury, your doctor is likely to first try nonsurgical methods.